Julian Kwaaitaal

-Julian Francis Kwaaitaal (/nl/; born 22 May 2005) is a Dutch association footballer who currently plays for A-League Men club Adelaide United.
+Julian Francis Kwaaitaal (/nl/; born 22 May 2005) is a Dutch association footballer who most recently played for A-League Men club Adelaide United.

 Career

 Having come through the youth ranks at FC Eindhoven, and later on the famed PSV Eindhoven academy, Jong PSV.
 Kwaaitaal signed for A-League Men club Adelaide United on a 3-year contract as part of the new relationship between the Reds and PSV.
 However, as part of the deal, he was immediately loaned back out to his junior club FC Eindhoven until the conclusion of the 2024–25 Eerste Divisie.

+In January 2026, Adelaide United parted ways with Kwaaitaal by mutual consent.
+His only senior appearance for the club came in the 2025 Australia Cup, when he came on in the 64th minute against Newcastle Jets.